Shashank0507-blip/Car-Simulation-Using-Multi-AI-Agent-Feedback-Loops-With-Dynamic-Environments/README.md

 - **Perception Agent**: Simulates object recognition and traffic data.

 ###  **Environment:**
-- 2D grid environment (e.g., 12x12 grid)
+- 2D grid environment (e.g., 12x12 grid).
-- Configurable obstacles and blocked cells
+- Configurable obstacles and blocked cells.
-- Flexible grid initialization and route customization
+- Flexible grid initialization and route customization.

+### **Dynamic Syncing:**
+* The grid updates in a loop (simulating traffic changes).
+* After each update, the agents re-coordinate:
+* The Perceptor observes and sends inputs.
+* The Planner recalculates.
+* The Decision Agent chooses the action.
+* The Executor moves the car accordingly.
+* This cycle mimics real-time adaptive autonomy.

 ### **Technologies:**
 - Python (Jupyter Notebook)